Overview

-The group_concat function is used to concatenate a group of string values into a single string.
-This function is very useful when dealing with multiple rows or records, as it can merge results from the same group into one string, commonly used in report generation and data aggregation scenarios.
+The group_concat function concatenates a group of string values into a single string.
+This function is useful when processing multiple rows or records, allowing you to merge results from the same group into one string, commonly used for report generation and data aggregation scenarios.

 Syntax